 If you’ve already paid an amount that includes disputed charges and you need a refund, please don’t hesitate to ask (normally the amounts would remain as credit on your account).

-Once the review of charges is completed (SkyMesh has determined which, if any, disputed charges are in fact legitimate) then any legitimate charges will be re-applied to the subsequent Tax Invoice.
+Once the Review of Charges is completed, then any legitimate charges will be re-applied to the subsequent tax invoice.

 If this attempt is declined, we’ll attempt to process the payments a few more times during the month.
 If your payment is declined, or we receive some other important notification from your bank about your payment, then an email will be sent notifying you of the problem.